Summer 2024

 However, as SGLT-2 inhibitors help burn more calories from the body, this could cause an increased appetite.
 Monotherapies with SGLT-2 inhibitors are not very effective for weight loss, which is why they are only recommended for weight loss when prescribed with agents that reduce food intake.20

-While current clinical research found that GLP-1 inhibitors are more effective for weight loss than SGLT-2 inhibitors,21 SGLT-2 inhibitors may still be considered popular obesity medications due to ongoing drug shortages, the fact that these medications are available in oral formulations instead of injectables, and due to differences in patient profiles that could make GLP-1 inhibitors less appropriate for certain individuals.
+While current clinical research found that GLP-1 agonists are more effective for weight loss than SGLT-2 inhibitors,21 SGLT-2 inhibitors may still be considered popular obesity medications due to ongoing drug shortages, the fact that these medications are available in oral formulations instead of injectables, and due to differences in patient profiles that could make GLP-1 agonists less appropriate for certain individuals.

 However, it is important to note that all SGLT-2 inhibitors at this time are only FDA-approved for the treatment of type 2 diabetes in combination with diet and exercise.
 Any use for the treatment of obesity is considered off-label prescribing.